AB Separation: What is it, Who Gets it, How to Check for it.

 I saw this a lot over the 3 decades I ran prenatal and postnatal programs at the hospitals and family centers.

-Sharing the simple ab separation check enabled moms to navigate their everyday activities safely and promote ongoing strengthening of the weaker rectus abdominis spots..
+Sharing the simple ab separation check enabled moms to navigate their everyday activities safely and promote the ongoing strengthening of the weaker rectus abdominis spots.

-• stay on top of safely resuming activity at the pace that worked with their hormones biomechanics, and the added carrying of their little one.
+- Stay on top of safely resuming activityย at the pace that worksย withย your hormones, biomechanics, and the added carrying of your little one.

-Aches, pains, injuries greatly improved using the simple ab check as a tool.
+Aches, pains, and injuries greatly improved using the simple ab check as a tool.

 Excess Abdominal Fat

-Excess fat especially those who carry it around the ab region can place an outward pressure/pull on the rectus abdominis (instead of the inward pressure from pregnancy) that creates an ab separation.
+Abdominal Fat, especially excess storedย around the ab region,ย can exert outward pressure/pull on the rectus abdominis (instead of the inward pressure from pregnancy), creating an ab separation.

 You see how multiple factors can begin to impact our abs.